 The Department of Environment Land Water and Planning (DELWP) is the lead agency for managing wildlife welfare arising from bushfire.
-We are currently responding to wildlife welfare issues as a result of the current fires.

 Access and safety in and around fire-affected areas